lorig135/docsstyleguide/MinimalWritingStyle.md

 References are used to research and find detailed information, which is often formatted as tables or in an appendix.
 Some examples of references are timers, and their rates of execution times for queries and CRUD operations, or severe and fatal error messages for servers and their tools.

 Following are guidelines for structuring a concept, task, and reference, and examples of what that might look like.
 Notice that we do not use infinitives in headings.
 The reason for this is the language of search queries.
-When users use search engines within ForgeRock or outside of it, their search terms are often worded as questions; such as, "How do I upgrade from AM 6.0 to 6.5?" or verb statements, such as, "Upgrade AM", or "Upgrading AM".
+When users use search engines within ForgeRock or outside of it, their search terms are often worded as questions, such as, "How do I upgrade from AM 6.0 to 6.5?" or verb statements, such as, "Upgrade AM", or "Upgrading AM".
 We hope that using this language will also improve our findability.
-Also note that titles and the paragraphs of each topic type can include a tooltip, a collapse, or a link for users who want more.
+Also note that titles and the paragraphs of each topic type can include a tooltip, a collapse, or a link for users who want more information.

 ### Concepts

 #### Structure
 Topic title: H1 or H2, in gerund, preposition, or present tense.
-Examples: Understanding Access Management, and Access Management.
+Example titles: Understanding Access Management, Access Management.

 Topic paragraph: Two to three sentences about the topic.

-Example
+#### Example
 Access Management
 Access management is the process of controlling access to resources through authentication and authorization.
 Authentication confirms a user's identity and credentials.
 Authorization determines whether a user has sufficient privileges to access a resource.
 Learn more here.